Product Search

 3.

-generally low, and subsequent processes are usually required to improve its
+subsequent processes are usually required to improve its density.
+For example,

-density.
-For example, cold isostatic pressing and high-pressure infiltration
+cold isostatic pressing and high-pressure infiltration treatment before

-treatment before sintering can significantly improve the compactness of
+sintering can significantly improve the compactness of sintered products, but

-and aluminum silicon alloy.
+alloy.
 The density of the composite can reach 4.1g/cm3.
+The maximum bending

-The maximum bending strength of this fully dense material is 233 MPa and its
+strength of this fully dense material is 233 MPa and its mechanical properties

-mechanical properties are good. binder jetting technology provides a new scheme
+are good. binder jetting technology provides a new scheme for the preparation

 4.

-to selectively scan the surface of the powder bed, so that the powder materials
+scan the surface of the powder bed, so that the powder materials are heated,

-are heated, melted and bonded together, and finally form the green body.
-The
+melted and bonded together, and finally form the green body.
+The sintering

-sintering temperature of ceramic materials is very high, so it is difficult to
+temperature of ceramic materials is very high, so it is difficult to sinter

-sinter directly.
-At present, ceramic materials can only be sintered by indirect
+directly.
+At present, ceramic materials can only be sintered by indirect laser

 particles with low melting point organic binder, and then laser only melts the